TheFischerLab/FLEXR/README.md

 # Ringer-refine
 Multi-conformer modeling of crystallographic protein structures from electron density

-Ringer-refine is a command line tool for building in alternative side chain conformations determined from [Ringer](https://bl831.als.lbl.gov/ringer/ringer/Documentation/ringerManual.htm).
+`Ringer_refine` is a command line tool for building in alternative side chain conformations determined from [Ringer](https://bl831.als.lbl.gov/ringer/ringer/Documentation/ringerManual.htm).

 If you use this software, please cite: